-An exploration of racialized images in a genre of photography called “identification photography.”
+An exploration of racialized images in a genre of photography called “identification photography,” with Professor Tina Campt.

-To mark the August 1791 anniversary of the start of the Haitian Revolution, this interview explores dystopian Haiti, zombies, and how pop culture perpetuates and reinforces incorrect narratives about Haiti and the wider "black" world.
+To mark the August 1791 anniversary of the start of the Haitian Revolution, Professor Kaiama Glover explores dystopian Haiti, zombies, and how pop culture perpetuates and reinforces incorrect narratives about Haiti and the wider "black" world.